Get funding for your creative projects and innovative ideas that advance sustainability.

 - Operations: Projects that pilot innovative ways to improve the material, physical, or infrastructural elements at NYU.

 - Engagement: Projects that foster a campus culture of sustainability.

 - Research and Design: Projects that can be integrated within the university campus or community through use of NYU as a testbed for data collection, or by producing deliverables with potential to catalyze operational, academic or cultural change at NYU.
 These projects include entrepreneurial ventures.

 - Academic: Projects that improve NYU's capacity for educating about sustainability, including curricular initiatives.

-Current NYU students, faculty, and staff at any of NYU's global sites may apply as project leaders for a Green Grant.
-Alumni, community organizations, and interested neighbors are permitted and encouraged to collaborate as members of project teams.
+Current NYU students, faculty, administrators and staff at any of NYU's global and study-away sites may apply as project leaders for a Green Grant.
+All microgrant team members must be internal to NYU and partner with an administrative department within the University for funding disbursal.
+For larger projects, alumni, community organizations, and interested neighbors are permitted and encouraged to collaborate as members of project teams.

 - Review our Green Grants Guidelines for detailed instructions.

 - Submit an Expression of Interest (EOI) form and schedule a project consultation with the Office of Sustainability.